isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 An RGL traveller departing for Japan can make an appointment in advance at designated clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 72 hours before departure, and obtain a health certificate of having tested negative for COVID-19.

-The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexb">ANNEX B</a>**.
+The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexbjapan">ANNEX B</a>**.
 Testing for RGL arrangements should only be carried out at these clinics at the moment.
 An eligible RGL traveller can contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.